intel/terraform-intel-aws-eks/Examples/Self_Managed_Node_Group/Readme.md

 This is an EKS cluster with a single self managed node group.
 We are using the default node group.
 The node group is a collection of Intel Sapphire Rapids based EC2 instance types.
 This node group is using an autoscaling configuration.
 Within this example, we have provided parameters to scale the minimum size, desired size and the maximum size of the node group within the EKS cluster.

-As of the time of publication of this example, EC2 instances based on Intel 4th gen Xeon sclable processors (code named Sapphire Rapids) is available in private preview.

 ## Usage

 See examples folder for code ./examples/Self_Managed_Node_Group/main.tf